tjvsx/docs/docs/Developers/Gemcutter/about.md

 ## Sourcify verification
-Gemcutter works with Sourcify, all the deployed facet are going to be verified on Sourcify.
+Gemcutter works with Sourcify, all the deployed facets are going to be verified on Sourcify.

 ## The Diamond file